Have you heard about geofencing in mobile apps? How often do you reach your customers once they’re out of your shop?

 Once the users accept to share their location, retailers can directly send them their favourite offers and have them visit right at that moment!
 Isn’t that wonderful?

 Locations services: To determine a user’s device within a geofence, geofencing in mobile app employs cellular triangulation, wi-fi tower triangulation or GPS.
 Cellular and wi-fi are recommended for their reliability as GPS-based solutions and are deemed the “battery-drainers”.

 Hardware requirements: Geofencing doesn’t need hardware, and it is just a software form that can be incorporated into a mobile app and handled through an online dashboard or API.

 Target range: Geofencing in mobile apps is much advantageous for large-range outdoor marketing.
 This usually covers an area of about 50 and 50,000 m radii, for instance, a shopping mall or a neighbourhood.

-Entrepreneurs who want to use geofencing in mobile app as a marketing medium through their app needs to confirm that:
+Entrepreneurs who want to use geofencing in the mobile app as a marketing medium through their app needs to confirm that:

 1. Their app has proper permissions

 Each app that uses geofencing technology needs to have location permission.
 Most developers choose to get users’ locations outside the app’s UI thread, and this starts a permission request prompt while the user launches the app initially.
 Developers get a notification about each permission update, which enables them to follow their audience closely.

 2. They define each geofence they implement